ragul023/gitmonitor/backend/ReadMe.md

 React Dashboard
 ```

-> **Note:** GitHub Webhooks allow GitHub to automatically send event information to a configured endpoint when repository activity occurs.
+> **Note:** Webhooks are used to get repository events automatically.
+When an event happens in GitHub, GitHub sends the webhook request to our backend.

 ---

 ## Initial Plan

-The first stage of the project is to receive the GitHub Webhook request, identify the event type, extract the required information from the payload, normalize it, and store the processed data.
+The first thing I want to do is receive the webhook body from GitHub, find which event it is, and then normalize the required data.

-The initial processing flow is:
+The initial flow is:

 ```text
 GitHub